-Existing IPC systems are arbitrarily chosen points in the IPC design space, cementing design decisions along several independent design axes into a single implementation.
+Existing IPC systems are arbitrarily-chosen points in the IPC design space, cementing design decisions along several independent design axes into a single implementation.
 The major axes are:

-- Language API locus of main program control flow, data marshalling style. - Network connectivity graph. (e.g. hub vs. peer-to-peer) - Message based vs. stream based. - Data serialization format. - Service location protocol. - Anonymous publish-subscribe vs. peer-to-peer remote procedure call.
+- Language API locus of main program control flow, data marshalling style. - Network connectivity graph. (e.g. hub vs. point-to-point) - Message-based vs. stream-based. - Data serialization format. - Service location protocol. - Anonymous publish-subscribe vs. peer-to-peer remote procedure call.

 The ideal IPC system would be a flexible toolkit allowing the developer to choose and combine functionality at any desired point along each axis.
-No existing IPC system allows that but some allow a few choices.
+No existing IPC system allows that, but some allow a few choices.
 Broker does not reach the ideal either.
 It embodies a principled design made with the convenience of developers as a primary goal.
 Certain design choices exclude or enable other desirable design targets.
 Desirable design targets are to be small, lightweight, and convenient to integrate into a system.
 These qualities are enabled or made impossible by the design choices made along the major axes listed above.
 An IPC system is not difficult to develop.
 However, it is much more challenging to demonstrate its utility.
 The true test is this: is the system easy and convenient to use?
-If a developer balks at the complexity of learning and integrating an IPC system and chooses instead to implement his own, then regardless of how robust and flexible the system is, it is a failure.
-In the RoboCup Small-Size League, we are aware of no team that makes use of any published IPC system.
+If a developer balks at the complexity of learning and integrating an IPC system and chooses instead to implement his own, then however robust and flexible the system is, it is a failure.
+In the RoboCup small-size league, we are aware of no team that makes use of any published IPC system.
 This is an indictment of their obscurity and complexity.
-For example, the code CMU published in 2002 [16] divides responsibility among multiple processes that communicate via UDP and TCP, but each program is written to directly contact the processes they need to communicate with.
-Communication is accomplished by writing C structs directly into UDP packets.
-Other teams approach IPC in a similarly adhoc manner, or simply compile all functionality into a single process.

 With the convenience of developers being the most important consideration, certain design choices become obvious.
+Some features are clearly essential to support.
 For example, the system should be designed, as Broker is, to allow any component of the system, including the central server, to abort and resume at any time without causing disruptions to the rest of the system.
+NML, for example, does not have this quality, because the server must create the shared memory segments used for interprocess communication on the same CPU.